gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 }
 ```

 `decode` is implemented as an iterative algorithm that uses the state in `decoder` struct.
-This is entire algorithm at a high level:
+This is the entire algorithm at a high level:

 ```Go
 // decode decodes a single JSON value from d.tokenizer into d.vs.